matiwinnetou/spring-soy-view/README.md

 * some changes are not backwards compatible, migration easy though
 * it will be necessary to append soy: prefix for templates to be rendered, e.g. "soy:soy.example.serverTime" instead of just "soy.example.serverTime", a Soy template resolver needed to be changed and now if it won't be able to match on soy template, it will delegate to other template resolvers in the chain
-* Moved some implementation from upper classes and simplified inheritance hierarchy, since soy does not allow to pass parameters from views to methods, a lot of implemnentation is no longer valid for us
+* Moved some implementation from upper classes and simplified inheritance hierarchy, since soy does not allow to pass parameters from views to methods, a lot of implementation is no longer valid for us
 * moved some of the implementation from upper classes of Spring's TemplateFileResolver and AbstractTemplateView to RuntimeResolvers, basically now one can use number of RuntimeResolvers to provide global runtime data
 * Modified interface of GlobalModelResolver that is now more generic, takes HttpServletRequest, HttpServletResponse and Map<String,Object> model
-* SoyTemplateViewResolver now extends from spring's AbstractCachingViewResolver, which means we were able to get rid of two upper classes in inheritance hierarchy, in which some abstractions did not apply to us
+* SoyTemplateViewResolver now extends from Spring's AbstractCachingViewResolver, which means we were able to get rid of two upper classes in inheritance hierarchy, in which some abstractions did not apply to us
-* SoyView now doesn't extend from spring's abstract classes but needless to say implements spring's view interface
+* SoyView now doesn't extend from Spring's abstract classes but needless to say implements Spring's view interface

 #### Known issues:
 * SoyAjaxController may not work under windows server, i.e. it may only work with linux style file paths